Peterhague/CI_MS1_De-Jong-Read/README.md

 <h2 id="user-experience">User Experience</h2>

-The website is designed for ease of use on any screen size, with clearly separated and unluttered content.
+<p>The website is designed for ease of use on any screen size, with clearly separated and uncluttered content.
-This has been achieved by avoiding long chunks of text and by keeping the pages short: auxillary content can be accessed via modals ad different carousel slides.
+This has been achieved by avoiding long chunks of text and by keeping the pages short: auxillary content can often be accessed via modals and different carousel slides.</p>

-The main goals of the user experience are firstly, to attract them to become clients of DJR, and secondly, to allow existing clients to regsiter for and sign in to DJR's cloud-based client portal.
+<p>The main goals of the user experience design are, firstly, to attract them to become clients of DJR, and secondly, to allow existing clients to regsiter for and sign in to DJR's cloud-based client portal.</p>

-The first goal is achieved via prominent branding and information about the company and its services as the first content of every page.
-The second goal is achieved by a prominent "Sign in" button call to action visible on every page load, on every device.
+<p>The first goal is achieved via prominent branding, and information about the company and its services as the first content of every page.
+The second goal is achieved by a prominent "Sign in" button call to action visible on every page load, on every device.</p>

 <h3 id="target-audience">Target Audience</h3>